 Do you know why you need a lead magnet?
 Are you looking to build your list?
 Start a new list?
 As a heart-centered business, this will be one of the main methods of contact between you and your audience.

-Do you want to build your own tribe of people who “get” you?
-People who love your stuff?
+Do you want to build your own community of people who “get” you?
+Of people who love your stuff?
 People who are hanging on your every word and waiting for that next blog post or email to drop?